dellano54/BERT_accuracy/README.md

 This accuracy function is made by using roberta-base model this is based on the GAN network ideas we simply train an AI using another AI

-We simply use roberta to generate the similarity between two strings using ROBERTA-BASE MODEL
+We use roberta to generate the similarity between two strings

 INSTALLATION:
   DOWNLOAD: